Bulgaria in the Eurovision Song Contest 2009: Background

 As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its participation in the 2009 contest on 6 July 2008.
 Since 2005, BNT has organised a national final in order to select its entry, a selection procedure that continued for its 2009 entry.
 The 2009 Bulgarian national final took place over two phases.

 Before Eurovision

 Bŭdi zvezda

 Bŭdi zvezda (Be a Star) was the first phase of the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2009.
+The competition consisted of three monthly selections between October and December 2008, held at the National Palace of Culture in Sofia.
+All shows were hosted by Neli Atanasova and Dragomir Draganov and broadcast on BNT 1 as well as online via the broadcaster's website bnt.bg.

+Competing entries

 On 6 July 2008, BNT opened a submission period for artists and songwriters to submit their entries until 19 September 2008.
 Songs were required to contain partial Bulgarian involvement.
 By the end of the deadline, the broadcaster received 45 eligible entries out of 54 submitted, which were announced on 20 September 2008.

-The competition consisted of three monthly selections between October and December 2008, held at the National Palace of Culture in Sofia.
-All shows were hosted by Neli Atanasova and Dragomir Draganov and broadcast on BNT 1 as well as online via the broadcaster's website bnt.bg.